 GMAS is an acronym for Georgia Milestone Assessment System.
-This is a statewide comprehensive test administered in the state of Georgia beginning from Grade 3 through to high school.
-Gmas as it is popularly called measures how well students have internalized skills and knowledge as per the state-adopted curriculum standards.
+This is a statewide comprehensive test administered in the state of Georgia from Grade 3 through high school.
+GMAS as it is popularly called measures how well students have internalized skills and knowledge as per the state-adopted curriculum standards.

 GMAS assessments began in the year 2014-15.
 Before GMAS test came into existence, students in elementary and middle school sat for Criterion-Referenced Competency Tests (CRCTs) in five key subjects of Math, English Language Arts, Reading, Science and Social Studies.
 Students in Grade 3, 5 and 8 also sat for a separate writing assessment.

 Background and Purpose of GMAS

 Georgia Milestones have been instrumental in offering quality assessment to students at various stages of learning.
 The core aim of GMAS tests is to provide teachers and parents with key information about students’ achievement as well as their preparedness for the next level of learning.
 Just like any other educational assessment, GMAS offers an opportunity to evaluate students and take note any areas of weakness that require improvement.
 Results of the assessment also help policy makers to monitor Georgia state educational standards.

 Just like most state tests, GMAS tests are typically administered in the Spring.
 During this period, various assessments are carried out for students at different grade levels.
 Within the state designated assessment period, every school district picks a local testing window based on their local school calendar.